Metatronius/GrowPi/README.md

 pip install adafruit-circuitpython-htu21d w1thermsensor gpiozero python-kasa
 ```

 #### d.
-(Development only) If you are NOT on a Raspberry Pi, set the environment variable to mock sensors:
+(Development only) If you are NOT on a Raspberry Pi, set environment variable to mock sensors:

 ```bash
 export GROWPI_DEV=1